 12:00 PM Lunch (on your own)

 1:00 Uncontrollable Visibility Impairment Sources in Round 2 Analysis and Planning – Mobile, Marine Shipping, Fire and Smoke, Dust / other Natural U.S. emissions, and International Emissions (topical presentations and discussion, session organizer TBD)

+Texas is interested in participating on this panel (intl emissions interest) This session is morphing just a bit.
+Tina?
+Will be the session chair.
+Discussion on having Ralph Morris on the panel.
+Likely won’t need TCEQ on the panel but definitely they can contribute to discussions.

 3-4 speakers from among WESTAR-WRAP, CenSARA, LADCO, SESARM, MANE-VU regions, National EPA program leads